 “Teachers also do this to not come across as controversial,” Gibson said.
 “With that, the teachers want to have as few complaints as possible.
 If this little white kid goes, ‘my teacher made me uncomfortable’ the parents are gonna come in and ask if they can make the student feel more comfortable.
 What people need to realize is that racism isn't comfortable.
 It’s not supposed to be.”

-There are steps we can take to help our schools feel more inclusive for all.
-Groves does provide outlets for African American students to feel incorporated and established within the school, and Hurns explained plans for much more in the future.
+Hurns says there are steps we can take to help our schools feel more inclusive for all.
+Groves does provide outlets for African American students to feel incorporated and established within the school and explained plans for much more in the future.